cnich01/video_game/README.md

 5. Copy all project files into your repo folder
 6. Open Unity Hub
 7. Add a project, directing the path to your repo
+8. If there are any duplicate files, skip them DO NOT REPLACE